-Sta Start-Up Duties:

-Identify yourself as the Liaison Officer by putting on the vest with your title.
+□ Identify yourself as the Liaison Officer by putting on the vest with your title.

 Establish and maintain an Activity Log (EOC 102) and other files as needed.

-Op erational Duties:

 Contact Agency Representatives already on-site, ensuring that they:

-• Have signed into the EOC
+- Have signed into the EOC

-• Know their work locations
+- Know their work locations

-• Understand their role in the EOC
+- Understand their role in the EOC

-• Understand the EOC organization and floor plan
+- Understand the EOC organization and floor plan

-Determine if additional representation is required from:
+- Determine if additional representation is required from:

-Community based organizations
+- Community based organizations

-• Private organizations
+- Private organizations

-Utilities not already represented
+- Utilities not already represented

-• Other agencies
+- Other agencies

-Assist the EOC Director and EOC Coordinator in conducting regular briefings and distribution of the

-current EOC Action Plan and Situation Report
+Assist the EOC Director and EOC Coordinator in conducting regular briefings and distribution of the current EOC Action Plan and Situation Report

-Know the working location for any Agency Representative assigned directly to a Branch/Unit
+U Know the working location for any Agency Representative assigned directly to a Branch/Unit

-Respond to requests from Sections, Branches and Units for Agency information.
-Direct requests to

-appropriate Agency Representatives

-Compile list of Agency Representatives (agency, name, EOC phone) and make available to all Section

-Chief's and Branch/Unit Coordinators

-Request that Agency Representatives maintain communications with their agencies and obtain situation status reports regularly Maintain a roster of agency representatives located at the EOC.
-Roster should include assignmen within the EOC.
-Roster should be distributed internally, as needed At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit Adr ition Successors ninistration - Assistant City Clerk ninistration - City Clerk
+- Respond to requests from Sections, Branches and Units for Agency information.
+Direct requests to appropriate Agency Representatives - Compile list of Agency Representatives (agency, name, EOC phone) and make available to all Section Chief's and Branch/Unit Coordinators - Request that Agency Representatives maintain communications with their agencies and obtain situation status reports regularly - □ Maintain a roster of agency representatives located at the EOC.
+Roster should include assignment within the EOC.
+Roster should be distributed internally, as needed

+□ At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit

+Administration - Assistant City Clerk Administration -City Clerk